 How to submit a publications proposal:

-If you wish RUSA to consider publishing your manuscript, submit a completed RUSA Publication Proposal form.
+If you wish RUSA to consider publishing your manuscript, contact the Professional Resources Committee.
 Submit this information early in the planning stages of your project.

 Publications procedures for Occasional Papers and monographs: